Constrained information transmission on Erd\"os-R\'enyi graphs: Abstract

 In the next proposition we show that this construction yields the information transmission model on the complete graph from \cite{CDS12} with distribution $\Kh$.
-This fact is necessary in order to use known results on the complete graph.The time variable is different in the two constructions.
-To relate them, we introduce, for all $i\in \Nc$,
+This fact is necessary in order to use known results on the complete graph. \fc The time scales differently in the two constructions. \nc To relate them, we introduce, for all $i\in \Nc$,

 and, for $t=0,1,\ldots \tau_n^{cg,s}$, $\widehat R=\widehat R^{cg,s}_n$ by

 where we recall that $X=X^{cg,s}$ and $L=L^{cg,s}$.
 We also define $\widehat N_n^{cg,s}, \widehat S_n^{cg,s}$ starting from the initial configurations $\widehat N_n^{cg,s}(0)=1, \widehat S_n^{cg,s}(0)= \hat{K}_{L\Par}$, with the following evolution. \begin{itemize} \item For $s \in ]\widehat R(t),\widehat R(t+1)]$ with $t \in [0,\tau_n^{cg,s}[$, we consider the smallest integer $\ell = \ell_s\in [1, K_{LX(t)}]$ such that $ \sum_{k=1}^{ \ell} B^{LX(t)}_k=s-\widehat R(t)$, and we define